needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. When editing name of element in Hierarchy, clicking somewhere else will commit the change (if the new name is valid). `Tested`
 1. Selecting an style selector or a the main StyleSheet in the StyleSheets pane should deselect any selected tree items in the Hierarchy. `Tested`
 1. Elements have the correct icon to their left - same icon as in the Library pane.
+1. The right-click menu on a TemplateContainer will have the option "Open in UI Builder" that opens for editing the UXML document instances by inside the TemplateContainer.
+1. Clicking on an element that is part of a multi-selection should re-select just that element.
+1. Sub-Documents:
+    1. Can open a UXML instance as a sub-document via the right-click menu on a `TemplateContainer`.
+    1. Can return to parent document by right-clicking on the sub-document's .uxml root item in the Hierarchy and selecting **Return to Parent Document**.

 ## Library